What Is Return Authorization?

 Return authorization is the process of authorizing and tracking the return of inventory.
 It is an aspect of reverse logistics.

-Keep reading to learn the basics of how small businesses can use return authorization to return products.
+Learn the basics of how small businesses can use return authorization to return products.

 What Is Return Authorization?